 In general, there is a satisfactory to good agreement of the void fraction calculated by ATHLET with the measured values.
-With the new version ATHLET 3.3, no changes are found for the cases without entrainment in the calculations, and a clear improvement in the entrainment cases.
-This results from the new entrainment model in ATHLET 3.3.
+With the versions ATHLET 3.3/3.3.1, no changes are found for the cases without entrainment in the calculations, and a clear improvement in the entrainment cases.
+This results from the new entrainment model introduced in ATHLET 3.3.
 In the cases where ATHLET falsely (according to the reports from the experiment, purely based on visual observation) yields entrainment, the entrainment rates are reduced using the new model.
-In the few cases where entrainment is expected from the experiment, but was missed with ATHLET 3.2.1, the new version ATHLET 3.3 now calculates at least small entrainment rates.
+In the few cases where entrainment is expected from the experiment, but was missed with ATHLET 3.2.1, the versions ATHLET 3.3/3.3.1 now calculate at least small entrainment rates.
 While the values of the entrainment rates cannot be compared with experimental values, the resulting void fraction in these cases is in almost all cases clearly improved with the new version.